L-A-C-Git/Elk-Project/README.md

   password: "changeme"
   ```

-- In your Ansible container run the following playbook to install metricbeat:
+- In your Ansible container run the following playbook to install Metricbeat:

 ```
 cd /etc/ansible